classgraph/classgraph/classgraph-vfs/README.md

 `Files.copy`, `Files.move`, `Files.createDirectory`, `Files.newOutputStream`, `setTimes`, and
 `newByteChannel` with a write option -- throws `ReadOnlyFileSystemException`.

-`root.asFileSystem()` returns the same view every time.
-A filesystem is a view of the `Vfs` behind it and shares its lifetime, the way a wrapping stream shares the lifetime of the stream it wraps: closing the filesystem closes the `Vfs`, releasing every file handle, memory mapping and temporary file it took, and with them every other root that `Vfs` had opened.
-Closing is idempotent, and nothing is usable afterwards -- `isOpen()` returns false, every read through the filesystem throws `ClosedFileSystemException` as `java.nio.file.FileSystem` specifies, reading a root or an entry throws `IOException`, and `asFileSystem()` and `entry.asPath()` throw `ClosedFileSystemException`, since there is nothing left to hand out a view of.
-Closing the `Vfs` first has the same effect from the other direction.
+`root.asFileSystem()` returns the same view every time, until that view is closed.
+A filesystem is a view of its root, and the two do not close each other: `fs.close()` closes only the view, leaving the root and the `Vfs` open and readable, and the next `root.asFileSystem()` hands out a fresh view.
+Closing the root, or the `Vfs` that opened it, closes every view of it in the same one-way manner -- `isOpen()` returns false, every read through the filesystem throws `ClosedFileSystemException` as `java.nio.file.FileSystem` specifies, and `asFileSystem()` and `entry.asPath()` throw `ClosedFileSystemException`, since there is nothing left to hand out a view of.
+Release the file handles, memory mappings and temporary files by closing the root or the `Vfs`, not by closing a view.

-So put either the `Vfs` or the filesystem in a try-with-resources, not both -- and give a `Vfs` whose roots are read independently one filesystem view at a time, or open each root from its own `Vfs`, which is what `FileSystems.newFileSystem` does for a `cgvfs:` URI.
+The one exception is a filesystem that `FileSystems.newFileSystem` created for a `cgvfs:` URI: it created the `Vfs` behind it, and is the only reference you have to it, so closing that filesystem closes that `Vfs` too.

 ## The `cgvfs:` URL scheme